elnebuloso/vagrant-devbox-php/README.md

 ## running the ansible playbook over console

-* all ansible roles are defined with dependencies so that the will automatically install
 * if the playbook should be executed on vagrant provisioning, uncomment line in Vagrantfile

-### examples

 ```
-# running defined ansible roles
 sudo ansible-playbook -i "localhost," -c local /vagrant/ansible/install.yml
-sudo ansible-playbook -i "localhost," -c local /vagrant/ansible/update.yml
 ```

 ## features